Kayak Skills Clinic

 - Intermediate Strokes Class: For more experienced paddlers with Flatwater or Touring/Sea Kayaks

-Both the Introduction and Intermediate sections are intended for kayakers with recreational, touring, or sea kayaks.
+Both the Introduction and Intermediate sections are open to registered HCKC members with recreational, touring, WW or sea kayaks.

-Meeting Place: Typically, Eagle Creek Park – The instructor will announce the launch location via e-mail during the week before each course since our location will depend on the weather forecast and the park’s event calendar.
+Meeting Place: Typically Eagle Creek Park in Indianapolis, IN – The instructors will announce the launch location via e-mail during the week before each course since our location will depend on the weather forecast and the park’s event calendar.

 What to Bring:

 - Safety equipment that you normally carry (e.g., pump, paddle float, stirrup, tow or throw rope …) so we can demonstrate how to use them.
-Please don’t buy safety equipment just for this class.
+Please don’t buy safety equipment just for the Introductory class since you will get a better of what you may want to carry during the class.

 - Paddling Clothing—Even though you won’t intentionally be capsizing, be sure to dress appropriately for the weather and water.
 Bring a wind-proof paddling jacket since it may be cool.
 We will get out more info on what to wear in the final pre-class e-mail.

 - Spare clothes in a dry bag!
 (Just in case)